 There are three sub-phases to Phase III

 Phase III, Sub-phase A (complete) is the well itself.
 The well has been drilled and developed to a depth of 1,600 feet below surface level.
 Once the entire system is complete, clean water will be injected into the groundwater at a depth of greater than 1,000 feet below surface level.
 The pump will be submerged in the well approximately 1,000 feet below the surface.

 Phase III, Sub-phase B (under construction) is the well security and screening.
 Neighbors around the 4050 E Sleepy Ranch Road well site have worked with the County to ensure a decorative wall and landscaping.
 Site components will be kept below the wall height.
 The injection pump will be a submergible pump installed some 1,000 feet below the surface.
 (Note: picture is a rendering only and is not intended to show detailed features.)

 Construction of the wall is complete and planting of trees and shrubs on three sides is complete.
 The last of the landscaping will be restored once the final utility work has also been completed.
 Estimated for October 2022

 Phase III, Sub-phase C (under construction) is the equipment necessary for the injection process.
 It includes a submergible pump, an electrical vault, a partially underground tank, and piping.
 Some components must be custom designed and built to keep the equipment profile below the screening wall height.
 In an effort to minimize the impact to the residents, the electrical service will be bored rather than be installed using an open trench.
 The wellhead vault has been delivered and will be installed beginning in late April or early May.
 See Well Site at 4050 E Sleepy Ranch Road drawing in the "Maps and Images" tab or click the image to the right.

-Supply delays continue to pose problems and have pushed the anticipated completion of Phase III into July of 2022.
+Supply delays and construction delays continue to pose problems and have pushed the anticipated completion of Phase III into October of 2022.